gaidardzhiev/tortoise/readme.md

 ### Assembler Test

-I tested the assembler code on the emulator to verify correct instruction execution.
-Here is the assembler source code I wrote:
+The assembler code was executed on the emulator to validate the correct functioning and execution of each instruction.
+The following assembler source code was used for this verification:
 ```
 LOAD R0, 0x0F0F
 LOAD R1, 0x3333